If you require consular assistance please email your enquiry to [email protected].

 Please see our Smartraveller page for more information.

 All travellers must register your travel to the Philippines on the eArrival Card online portal in order to receive a QR code to use for arrival formalities.
-Unvaccinated individuals may be required to undergo PCR testing and facility-based and/or home quarantine.
-Further information can be obtained from the Department of Tourism.
+Please see entry guidelines for more information.

 Transiting through the Philippines